dentarg/auth0-blog/_posts/2018-01-24-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 Next we'll create our `comments$` observable using the `_commentsCollection`.
 We'll use `map()` and `catchError()` RxJS operators to handle emitted data and errors.

-In our private `_dataSuccess()` handler, we'll set `loading` and `error` to `false`.
+In our private `_onNext()` handler, we'll set `loading` and `error` to `false`.
 We'll also add the Firestore document ID to each item in arrays emitted by the `comments$` stream.
 We need these IDs in order to allow users to delete individual comments.
 In order to add the ID to the emitted values, we'll use the [`snapshotChanges()` method to access  metadata](https://github.com/angular/angularfire2/blob/master/docs/firestore/collections.md#snapshotchanges).
 We can then `map()` document `id`s into the returned data using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).

 > **Note:** You may notice that we did not set `error` to `false` in the success method in our dogs or dog observables, but we are doing so here.
 The comments stream emits a value each time _any_ user adds a comment in realtime.
 Therefore, we may need to reset the error status asynchronously in response.

-The private `_dataError()` handler should look very familiar from our other components.
+The private `_onError()` handler should look very familiar from our other components.
 It sets `loading` and `error` properties and throws an error.

 The `onPostComment()` method will be run when the user submits a comment using the comment form component (which we will build shortly).
 The `onPostComment()` payload will contain a `Comment` instance containing the user's comment data, which then needs to be unwrapped to a normal object in order to be saved in Firestore.
 We'll save the unwrapped comment object using the Angular Firestore `add()` method.